asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 ### Client Libraries

-There are a number of client libraries for FnordMetric for Ruby, PHP, Pythin, C# and more.
+There are a number of client libraries for FnordMetric for Ruby, PHP, Python, C# and more.
 [List of available clients](/documentation/classic_examples)